Wickedviruz/StackOverClockers/CONTRIBUTING.md

-# Contributing to StackOverClockers
+# Contributing to TechTalkers

-Thank you for your interest in contributing to StackOverClockers!
+Thank you for your interest in contributing to TechTalkers!
 Contributions are welcome and appreciated.
 Here are some guidelines to help you get started:

 ---